craftingcity/The-Known-World/Junie's Characters/Tiana Turing.md

 The Shoreside Inn of Castaway Cove has been overrun by a number of vermin and varmints.

-Grom said 'stuff doesn't stay dead here' since the fog came 18 years ago.
+Grom said 'stuff doesn't stay ded here' since the fog came 18 years ago.

 Buckaneer Break / Brandeywine is a 'shady, rough, and tumble' settlement to the North.
 You'd have to go through the Grung, a group of frogkin, to get there.